GraphIt-DSL/graphit/README.md

 The **test/input** and **test/input\_with\_schedules** directories contain many examples of the algorithm and schedule files.
 Use them as references when writing your own schedule.

+ We provide **more detailed instructions on evaluating the code generation and performance capability** of GraphIt in **graphit/graphit_eval/GraphIt_Evaluation_Guide.md**.
+In the guide, we provide instructions for using a series of scripts that make it easeir for people to evaluate GraphIt..

 Input Graph Formats
 ===========